Skip to content

 Goldsmith

-• Copper (Mundane): A reddish-brown metal known for its malleability, inexpensive and prone to tarnishing.
+• Copper (Mundane): Reddish-brown metal known for its malleability, inexpensive and prone to tarnishing.

-• Brass (Mundane): An alloy of copper and zinc with a gold-like appearance, more durable than copper by itself.
+• Brass (Mundane): Alloy of copper and zinc with a gold-like appearance, more durable than copper by itself.

-• Bronze (Common): An alloy of copper and tin, bronze is both harder and more durable than copper.
+• Bronze (Common): Alloy of copper and tin, bronze is both harder and more durable than copper.

-• Silver (Common): A soft, white metal, silver prized for its beauty but prone to corrosion.
+• Silver (Common): Soft, white metal, silver prized for its beauty but prone to corrosion.

-• Electrum (Rare): A natural alloy of silver and gold, more durable than silver.
+• Electrum (Rare): Natural alloy of silver and gold, more durable than silver.

-• Gold (Rare): A dense, soft and precious metal, highly valued for its beauty and durability.
+• Gold (Rare): Dense, soft and precious metal, highly valued for its beauty and durability.

-• White Gold (Elite): A complex alloy of gold and silver, forged using a process that fuses the two metals together with other rare minerals.
+• White Gold (Elite): Complex alloy of gold and silver, forged using a process that fuses the two metals together with other rare minerals.
 The exact composition is closely guarded, resulting in a unique and highly sought-after material.

-• Platinum (Elite): A dense, silvery-white metal found only in remote mountain veins.
+• Platinum (Elite): Dense, silvery-white metal found only in remote mountain veins.
 Requires specialized forge techniques and tools to work its stubborn nature, as it melts only in the hottest fires.
 Its exceptional resistance to tarnish and remarkable weight make it the most prestigious material.

 Herbalist